 bttr, better, best!

-Teaching your child to write well means helping her understand that writing is a multistep process.
-Before your child picks up a pencil, prewriting begins with reading, thinking, rereading, taking notes, and discussing.
+Teaching your child to write well means helping them understand that writing is a multistep process.
+Before your child picks up a pencil, prewriting begins with reading, thinking, and discussing.
 When your child’s first draft is done, the teacher and other students might ask your child questions about the work to elicit details or facts that could be added, or to help organize the order of events in a story.

 Then your child may be asked to do a revision.
-After one or more revisions of the draft, the teacher might help your child with the final edit — focusing on spelling, capitalizing proper nouns and the first word of a sentence, and adding a period at the end.
-These steps — prewriting, doing a first draft, revising their work, and editing the final piece — helps first graders learn all the important parts of writing: gathering and recalling information, organizing their thoughts, strengthening and clarifying their ideas, and improving grammar.
+After one or more revisions, the teacher might help your child with the final edit — focusing on spelling, capitalizing proper nouns and the first word of a sentence, and adding a period at the end.
+These steps — prewriting, doing a first draft, revising their work, and editing the final piece — helps first graders learn all the important parts of writing.

 Research in first grade, oh my!

 In first grade writing there’s an emphasis on kids learning to respond to questions by looking up answers to their questions.

 In their writing, this means that kids will pull information from books, websites, class presentations, and other experiences to form their opinions, arguments, and even stories.
 When they use this information, they should be able to recall where they learned the facts they’re including and organize them into their own writing.
 An example you may see your child working on: reading a “how to” book and mimicking the writing structure to write their own instructions for something — in order!
 (For great practice, check out our pizza recipe worksheet.)

 What how first graders research and discuss a topic

 Get ready for your first grader’s grammar — in the form of noun-verb agreement, adjectives, sentence complexity, and punctuation — to leap forward.
 First graders learn to use singular and plural nouns with matching verbs in simple past, present, and future tenses.
 They also learn to use commas.